 While the proposed Draft Blueprint provides specific criteria, the specific actions taken involve local air district rulemaking and programmatic activities that are not known at this stage and will be developed later by local air districts.
 At this stage, communities have not been selected, and potential community-specific measures have not been explored in any detail.
 Therefore, it would be speculative for this EA to attempt to analyze the impacts of potential compliance responses associated with the later development of community emission reduction programs by local air districts.
 Note that the local air districts, as lead agency, will be required to complete all appropriate CEQA processes as needed when developing community emission reduction programs.
 CARB will also complete appropriate CEQA processes as needed during its review and approval of submitted community emission reduction programs.
-If a local air district undertakes new rulemakings or programmatic activities, as a result of its community emission reduction program, it would complete the appropriate CEQA processes as needed for those rulemakings or programmatic activities.
+If a local air district undertakes new rulemakings or programmatic activities, as a result of its community emission reduction programs.